 Political Science Major

 The political science major furnishes students with a solid foundation in American government, politics, history, and classical and modern political thought, preparing them to take an informed, intelligent, and leading role in the affairs of their community, country, and world.
 Upon graduation, students enter careers in government, research, policy, law, military, and law enforcement.

 Political Science Minor

-The political science minor instructs students in classical and modern political thought, American politics, and international relations, in order to prepare them to become advocates for truth and justice in their nation and the world.
+Learn about classical and modern political thought, American politics, and international relations as you prepare to become an advocate for truth and justice in your community and beyond.

-The prelaw minor instructs students in political science, criminal law, constitutional law, and political philosophy, in order to ready them for the rigors of law school.
+Become versed in political science, criminal law, constitutional law, and political philosophy as you prepare for the rigors of law school.